ramosrafaela/ramosrafaela/README.md

 - 📫 How to reach me **rafaelaramos.datasci@gmail.com**

-- 📄 I have a bachelor's degree in Physics from the Universidade Estadual de Campinas (UNICAMP) and I am currently pursuing a master's degree in Particle Physics at the same institution, focusing on data analysis from simulations performed for the future ALICE 3 experiment at the LHC.
+- 📄 I have a bachelor's degree in Physics from the University of Campinas (UNICAMP) and I am currently pursuing a master's degree in Particle Physics at the same institution, focusing on data analysis from simulations performed for the future ALICE 3 experiment at the LHC.
 I also have programming skills in C/C++ and python, knowledge with Latex and experience with Monte Carlo simulations.
 In addition, I am also very interested in solving mathematical problems involving linear algebra and statistics. [https://www.linkedin.com/in/rafaela-ramos-sarmento-161266165/](https://www.linkedin.com/in/rafaela-ramos-sarmento-161266165/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">